-In accordance with Section 8A of the Act, the Board convened a public meeting in Launceston in October 2017 for interested members of the building and construction industry to consider issues that relate to the development of skills within the industry and to provide advice on those issues to the Board.
-Topics discussed include the changes to the building regulatory framework and apprenticeship support services.
+In accordance with Section 8A of the Act, the Board convened a public meeting in Devonport in October 2018 for interested members of the building and construction industry to consider issues that relate to the development of skills within the industry and to provide advice on those issues to the Board.
+Topics discussed include the changes to the infrastructure project pipeline, TasTAFE response to that pipeline and dealing with millennials.